T-mclennan/Covid-Tracker-App/README.md

 - ## Additions:
     - Future releases will contain an 'About' page, discussing the data and collection techniques, and with links to covid related resources.
+    - More datasets are prepared for use, visualizations to come.
     - I have data prepared for a traditional Dashboard, and a landing page that shows high level stats.
     - More details on the Map interface.